remix-run/remix/docs/guides/styling.md

 };
 ```

-Since it's non-standard to import CSS from within JS files, you'll also need to add any relevant packages to the [`serverDependenciesToBundle`][server-dependencies-to-bundle] option in your `remix.config.js` file.
+Since JavaScript runtimes don't support importing CSS files in this way, you'll also need to add any relevant packages to the [`serverDependenciesToBundle`][server-dependencies-to-bundle] option in your `remix.config.js` file.
+This ensures that any CSS imports are processed before running on the server.
 For example, to use React Spectrum:

 ```js filename=remix.config.js
 /** @type {import('@remix-run/dev').AppConfig} */